damitasalmon/field-notes/docs/addigy-dock-config.md

 - addigy
 - outset
 ---
-# macOS Dock Configuration with Dockutil, Outset and Addigy
+# Dock Configuration with Dockutil, Outset and Addigy

 Once upon a time, I configured docks with dockutil and outset and deployed them via Addigy.